ThomasBuchinger/ansible_lab/README.md

 The heart piece os this project is the Ansible configuration itself.
 All the configuration is stored in git, including necessary credentials for external systems, which are encrypted using ansible-vault.

 ### KVM Hypervisor
 The virtualization layer is implemented with KVM and libvirt.
-While it is no full blown datacenter virtualization solution like oVirt or VMware vCenter (which is sort-of-mandatory for API integrations), it has a way smaller footprint and combined with any libvirt compatible management.
-Day-to-day management tasks can be done via WebVirtManager and new VMs can be provisioned via Foreman.
+While it is no full blown datacenter virtualization solution like oVirt or VMware vCenter (which is sort-of-mandatory for API integrations), it has a way smaller footprint and libvirt serves as an excellent interface to other management interfaces.
+For day-to-day operations this lab uses WebVirtManager and new VMs are created via Foreman

 ### Openshift Origin
 The Upstream project Red Hat's Kubernetes distribution Openshift Enterprise.
 The setup is a single node development setup configured via 'oc cluster up', maybe a more production grade, multi-node setup will be added later